Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Negative multinomial and multinomial graphical models

 \subsection{Bivariate marginals}

 In this section we discuss bivariate marginal distributions of $\operatorname{mult}_G$ and $\operatorname{nm}_G$.
-As a by-product, we will see that non-clique marginals in general fall outside our models, which complements the result of Theorem \ref{thm:marginal}.
+As a by-product, we will see that, in general, non-clique marginals fall outside our models, which complements the result of Theorem \ref{thm:marginal}.

 Assume that $G=(V,E)$ is a decomposable graph and fix two different vertices $i,j\in V$.
 If $\{i,j\}\in E$, then the joint distribution of $(N_i,N_j)$ in our two models is described by Theorem \ref{thm:marginal} as we have $E\subset\mathcal{C}_G$.